41012/pfms-support/README.md

 You should now have all the required software.

+## Running Simulator

-You can launch the simulator for the audi and drone
+You can launch the simulator for the audi , drone or both.
+You will need to launch the simulator if your running any code that sends commands or receives data from the simulator.

 ```
 roslaunch gazebo_tf multi.launch